 You might also benefit from shoulder replacement if you develop avascular necrosis.
 This condition occurs when blood flow to a bone is cut off, resulting in pain and damage.

-Before recommending shoulder replacement surgery, Dr. Thon or Dr. Schwappach conducts a thorough physical exam and reviews your medical history.
-They might ask you to stop taking certain medications a few weeks before the operation because some drugs increase the risk of bleeding and other complications.
+Before recommending shoulder replacement surgery, Dr. Schwappach conducts a thorough physical exam and reviews your medical history.
+He might ask you to stop taking certain medications a few weeks before the operation because some drugs increase the risk of bleeding and other complications.

 On the day of your shoulder replacement procedure, wear loose-fitting, comfortable clothing and a button-up shirt.
 Following the procedure, you stay overnight in the hospital for 2-3 days.